nodejs/nodejs.dev/src/documentation/0039-node-http-post/index.md

 The 2 ways highlighted up to now require the use of a 3rd part library.

-A POST request is possible just using the Node standard modules, although it's more verbose than the two preceding options:
+A POST request is possible just using the Node.js standard modules, although it's more verbose than the two preceding options:

 ```js
 const https = require('https')